iceorb/CIFAR-100NOISY-COTEACHING/README.md

 The goal of this project was to implement a Coteaching approach using two models to address the challenge of noisy labels.
 By leveraging the disagreement between the models, a smaller subset of potentially cleaner labels could enhance the robustness of the trained model.

 The model architecture implements a CNN model with multiple convolutional layers and batch normalization.
 It applies leaky ReLU activation, pooling, and dropout operations to extract features from input images and generate predictions.
+This model was adapted from the research paper linked below.

 ![image](https://github.com/icexorb/yonseicv/assets/102640559/205b863a-1ef5-4447-a775-8c533bbf0e07)